uptonking/note4yaoo/pattern-arch-event-sourcing-examples.md

   - Making Event Sourcing easy
   - Event Sourcing is a data storage paradigm that saves changes in your application state rather than the state itself.
   - After years of using it at Kumo, we have grown to love it
+  - Snapshots are not implemented in Castore yet, but we have big plans for them, so stay tuned 🙂

 - https://github.com/oskardudycz/EventSourcing.NodeJS /ts
   - Examples and Tutorials of Event Sourcing in NodeJS